Post-ISIS Mosul, pt 1: The final death of a city?

 How is anything expected to live here ever again?

 Yet for some this is merely business as usual.
-A patrol of the Iraqi Federal Police, backed up by a high-flying chopper treated to a bird's eye view of all this nothingness.
-The freshly sown flags and the childishly colourful religious iconography of the Hashd al-Shaabi militiamen, who helped ‘liberate' the western part of town.
+A patrol of the Iraqi Federal Police, backed up by a high-flying chopper treated to a bird’s eye view of all this nothingness.
+The freshly sown flags and the childishly colourful religious iconography of the Hashd al-Shaabi militiamen, who helped ‘liberate’ the Sunni western part of town.
 Flashes of a monstrous marauding force that had long been laying waste to everything in its path.

 Lest we forget: in June 2014, the self-proclaimed Islamic State convoy took Mosul virtually without a fight.
 The Iraqi army simply scattered to the winds, leaving behind a treasure trove of mostly American weapons.
 The same Iraqi army that had been disbanded in the fall of 2003, turning over the entire state to the whims of religious militias, is now helping to liberate the city it had terrorised between 2005 and 2014.